Sarvesh-Kesharwani/YouInsta/COMBINED_DIRECTORY_PERSISTENCE.md

 ## Overview

-The YouInsta application now supports persistent combined directory selection.
+The Instalearn application now supports persistent combined directory selection.
 This means that once you select a combined directory (containing both "relax" and "study" folders), the application will remember this selection and automatically reload it when you restart the app.

 ## How It Works